Web Analytics

 Suddenly, all worries lifted and I was left with only the thrill of the adventure.

-Rowing lessons started last month, and Jane, whilst not exactly on side, is much less sweary when I bring it up.
+Rowing lessons have started, and Jane, whilst not exactly thrilled about it, is much less sweary when I bring it up.

 What are the benefits so far?